Morse index, Betti numbers and singular set of bounded area minimal hypersurfaces: A two-piece decomposition for minimal surfaces in dimension

 \subsection{The sheeted/non-sheeted decomposition}

 Let $(M^3,g)$ be a closed Riemannian $3$-manifold.
 A consequence of the previous sections is a ``two-piece decomposition'' for minimal surfaces analogous to the usual thick-thin decomposition for manifolds with bounded sectional curvature.
-Let $\bar{r}$, $\lambda$ be fixed as before, then the radius $s_1$ is well defined (see Subsection \ref{stabrad}).
+Let $\bar{r}$, $\lambda$ be large constants depending on $(M,g)$, fixed as in the previous section, then the radius $\mathbf{r}_{\mathrm{stab}}$ is well defined (see Subsection \ref{stabrad}).
 Let $N_0\geq1$ be a positive integer and let $\Sigma\subset (M,g)$ be an embedded minimal surface.
 Then we define the non-sheeted part $\Sigma_{\leq N_0}$ and the sheeted part $\Sigma_{>N_0}$ as follows:

 Notice that